Eco Friendly Deodorant: 14 Best Sweet Smelling & Sustainable Brands

 About Ethique’s Ethical Deodorant Bars

-These eco friendly deodorant bars are both effective one of the most sustainable options we’ve seen.
+These eco friendly deodorant bars are both effective and one of the most sustainable options we’ve seen.
 They’re certified palm oil-free, cruelty-free, aluminum-free, and even baking soda-free.

 In addition to anti-inflammatory zinc oxide, jojoba oil, almond oil, and essential oils, they also (uniquely, may we add) have bamboo, which is a natural absorbent, able to soak up 200% its own weight in sweat and oil.